aqibbak/facebook-bot/CODE_OF_CONDUCT.md

 [PHP.earth website](https://php.earth/conduct).

 The project team maintains confidentiality with regard to the reporter of an incident.
-In case of code of conduct violations, contact us at `conduct AT php.earth`.
+In case of code of conduct violations, contact us at `conduct AT php.earth`